fgouget/typos/Readme.txt

 2) Be independent of the actual programming language: C, C++, Perl, Html, PHP, Javascript, etc.

-3) Be able to report typos by catefory, and to suggest the proper spelling.
+3) Be able to report typos by category, and to suggest the proper spelling.

 4) Be configurable on a per-directory basis so that typos can be told to ignore specific files, or to check for additional errors for specific